 Is Non-GMO Chicken Feed Worth the Investment?

 We wrestled with this question a lot.
-Non-GMO chicken feed typically costs 10-30% more than conventional feed.
+Non-GMO chicken feed typically costs 10 to 30% more than conventional feed.
 Is it worth it?
 When calculating whether premium feed is worth the cost, consider it within your total first-year chicken-keeping budget, which includes housing, equipment, and healthcare.

 Based on our testing, here is what we found:

-- Cost: You will pay about $5-$8 more per 50lb bag compared to standard feed.
+Cost: You will pay about $5 to $8 more per 50lb bag compared to standard feed.
 The feed cost difference becomes especially relevant when you’re trying to determine whether keeping chickens actually saves money compared to buying store eggs.

 Which Is Better: Organic or Non-GMO Chicken Feed?